marzeverett/jornada_data_manager/Experimental Plan/New_Plan.md

 ## To Do
 - [ ] Figure out what data streams go where
-- [ x ] Get rid of NaNs/Clean Data
+- [x] Get rid of NaNs/Clean Data
 - [ ] Auto script to spatially align data
-- [ x ] Auto script to pull in and out data streams as needed
+- [x] Auto script to pull in and out data streams as needed
 - [ ] Research best LSTM and AE practices
-- [ ] Auto script for time refactoring
+- [x] Auto script for time refactoring
 - [ ] Auto script to run models
 - [ ] Exactly how many models to run, figure out how to auto re-run
 - [ ] Auto-save, auto-evaluate models